Configure Windows diagnostic data in your organisation

 All crash dump types, including heap dumps and full dumps.

-Sharing diagnostic data data with Microsoft provides many benefits to enterprises, so we do not recommend turning it off.
+Sharing diagnostic data with Microsoft provides many benefits to enterprises, so we do not recommend turning it off.
 For most enterprise customers, simply adjusting the diagnostic data level and managing specific components is the best option.

 Manage your diagnostic data settings